 Zach Bush, MD is a brilliant cancer researcher connecting the dots in our health issues.
 I’m sharing his 4-min. video, because I believe he’s put his finger on the problem.
 Cancer maps in the USA can be directly matched to runoff from thousands of farms into the Mississippi River and its tributaries, all the way down to the dead zones in the Gulf.
 Glyphosate in the runoff, in the rain, and in our water is affecting every American’s health.
-Watch and learn.
+Sadly, the original video no longer exists on Zach’s YouTube Channel.

 Glyphosate, Root Cause of Chronic Inflammation?